 By Mark Eddleston

-Optimum Infinite is the first GP contact lens material with an oxygen permeability of over 200 Barrer to be approved by the FDA.
+Optimum Infinite is Contamac’s first Hyper Dk GP contact lens material to be approved by the FDA.

 Introducing Optimum Infinite in Las Vegas, the home of gambling, has a certain irony as new products are never guaranteed to become popular, despite years of rigorous development.
 There are, however, several good reasons to think that the wider speciality contact lens industry will share Contamac’s huge excitement over this new material.